MehakKhurana17/House-Price-Prediction-Model/README.md

 ## Objective:

-A machine learning model is to be proposed to predict a house price based on data related to the house i.e., its area type, availability, location, size, society, total square ft, bath and balcony.
+A machine learning model is to be proposed to predict a house price based on data related to the house i.e., its area type, availability, location, size, society, total square ft, bath and balcony using Regression.

 ## Data: